Common Cow Parsnip – Heracleum maximum

 Description

-Appearance: Achillea millefolium is a herbaceous perennial known for its feathery, finely divided leaves and flat-topped clusters of small flowers.
+Appearance: Aralia racemosa is a tall, herbaceous perennial known for its compound leaves and clusters of small, white flowers.

-Flowers: The plant produces flat-topped clusters of small, white to pinkish flowers.
+Flowers: The plant produces clusters of small, white, five-petaled flowers in terminal panicles.

-Distribution: Common yarrow is native to Eurasia but has become naturalized in North America.
+Distribution: American spikenard is native to eastern North America.

 Occurrence